Towns, Wiggins shine as Timberwolves top Pelicans 107-100

+Wiggins, who helped put the game away with an electrifying dunk in the final two minutes, acknowledged Butler's contributions, but also seemed to accept the higher expectations as the Wolves move forward without him.

+"Whoever's on the floor has to step it up," Wiggins said.
+"When Jimmy was here, Jimmy was a good player - that's proven.
+Now it's up to us to close out games."

-E'Twaun Moore scored a season-high 31 and Anthony Davis had 29 points and 11 rebounds for the Pelicans, who had won three straight.
+E'Twaun Moore scored a season-high 31 and Anthony Davis had 29 points and 11 rebounds for the Pelicans, who fell behind by 21 early in the second quarter.

-Minnesota led 52-31 early in the second quarter but the Pelicans chipped away, cutting their deficit to 13 at halftime and just four going into the fourth quarter.
+New Orleans coach Alvin Gentry said he warned his team to be ready to face an opponent that was especially hungry.

+"You've got prideful guys on (the Timberwolves), and they want to show the world that they're pretty good in their own right," Gentry said.
+"I thought they were going to come out and play with that intensity level, and they did, and we did not match that."

 Wiggins' 3-pointer put the Wolves back on top and Towns followed with a three-point play to give Minnesota some breathing room.

-Then with 2 minutes to go, Towns, playing with five fouls, blocked Davis' layup attempt and fed Wiggins on the other end for a thunderous dunk.
+Then with 2 minutes to go, Towns made the play of the game.
+Playing with five fouls, he blocked Davis' layup attempt and fed Wiggins on the other end for a thunderous dunk.
 Wiggins was fouled as well, and his free throw put Minnesota up 105-98.

+"You can't worry about five fouls with the game in the balance," Towns said.
+"You've got to find a way to not foul, have good fundamentals, but also find a way to make stops and make plays."

+It was exactly what Minnesota coach Tom Thibodeau had in mind as he envisioned his two former No. 1 picks leading the Wolves into the future.

-The game was Minnesota's first with forwards Robert Covington and Dario Saric.
-They were acquired from the Philadelphia 76ers along with injured guard Jerryd Bayless in exchange for the disgruntled Butler.
+The game was Minnesota's first with forwards Robert Covington and Dario Saric, who came over from Philadelphia with injured guard Jerryd Bayless in the Butler trade.

-The trade was completed Monday, meaning Covington and Saric did not join their new teammates in time for the Timberwolves' 120-113 victory over Brooklyn that night.
+The deal was completed Monday, meaning Covington and Saric did not join their new teammates in time for the Timberwolves' 120-113 victory over Brooklyn that night.

 Covington started Wednesday, scoring 13 points and grabbing seven rebounds.
-He drained a pair of long, catch-and-shoot 3s in the third quarter as the Timberwolves were trying to hold off a Pelicans comeback.
+He drained a pair of long, catch-and-shoot 3s in the third quarter as the Timberwolves were trying to hold off the Pelicans' comeback.
+He also chipped in two steals and a blocked shot.

+"Rob is amazing on defense - he's everywhere," said Wiggins, who praised both his new teammates.
+"They fit in perfectly."

 Saric came off the bench to contribute nine points and three boards in 20 minutes.